 3. To improve collaboration

 APIs allow two platforms to be integrated so that they can communicate with one another in real time.
 Different businesses can use this integration to automate processes and increase workplace teamwork.
-Without APIs, many firms would be disconnected and suffer from information silos, which would jeopardize productivity and performance.
+Without APIs, many firms would be disconnected and suffer from information silos, jeopardizing productivity and performance, so make sure to hire blockchain developer to develop your APIs.

 4. For simpler invention